 In many cases, UTMAs are a smart strategy to start saving for your child now.
 Is it right for you?
 Read on to find out UTMA rules and how to transfer a UTMA account to a child.

 What is a UTMA account?

-A UTMA account refers to a savings account established in accordance with the rules of the Uniform Transfers to Minors Act (UTMA).
-Essentially, they are custodial savings accounts for minors.
+A UTMA account refers to a savings account established under the rules of the Uniform Transfers to Minors Act (UTMA).
+They are custodial savings accounts for minors.

 The account is set up by an adult on behalf of a minor and managed by the adult or designated custodian until the child reaches the age of majority, which is usually between 18 and 21.
-It can be as old as 25, though it depends on where you live.
+It can be as old as 25, depending on where you live.

 How does a UTMA work?

-The adult who sets up the UTMA account can either act as the custodian or appoint another custodian for the account until the child reaches the age of majority.
+When you set up a UTMA account, you can either act as the custodian or appoint another custodian for the account until the child reaches the age of majority.
 The assets in the UTMA account then belong to the minor, even though they cannot access the assets until the age of majority.